SuadeLabs/fire/documentation/properties/isin_code.md

 [fca]: https://www.handbook.fca.org.uk/handbook/glossary/G2825.html?starts-with=I

 An ISIN uniquely identifies a security.
 Its structure is defined in [ISO 6166][wiki2].
 Securities for which ISINs are issued include bonds, commercial paper, stocks and warrants.

+The ISIN on the derivative schema represents the ISIN assigned to the derivative contract itself, where one exists — distinct from any ISIN belonging to the contract's underlying instrument

 ISINs consist of two alphabetic characters, which are the ISO 3166-1 alpha-2 code for the issuing country, nine alpha-numeric digits (the National Securities Identifying Number, or NSIN, which identifies the security), and one numeric check digit.
 The NSIN is issued by a national numbering agency (NNA) for that country.
 Regional substitute NNAs have been allocated the task of functioning as NNAs in those countries where NNAs have not yet been established.